OfferZen-Community/ultimate-software-developer-hiring-guide/docs/conducting-a-technical-assessment/conducting-a-technical-assessment.md

 :::info More resources

-Read more on these insights in our 2022 hiring reports for the [Netherlands](https://www.offerzen.com/resources/software-developer-netherlands-hiring-report) and [South Africa](https://www.offerzen.com/resources/software-developer-south-africa-hiring-report).
+Read more on these insights in our 2022 hiring reports for the **[Netherlands](https://www.offerzen.com/resources/software-developer-netherlands-hiring-report)** and **[South Africa](https://www.offerzen.com/resources/software-developer-south-africa-hiring-report)**.
 :::

-**Some good questions to ask in a technical discussion on a completed assignment include:**
+### Questions to ask when discussing a completed assignment

 * What tradeoffs did you make given you had limited time to complete the assignment?
 * How did you choose which areas to prioritise in the assessment?